About Poudre Fire Authority (PFA)

 Print

-Poudre Fire Authority (PFA) is a multi-faceted, all-hazards response agency.
+Poudre Fire Authority (PFA) is an all-hazards response agency.
 It is an organization, a family, and a community partner that is committed to saving lives and protecting property.

 PFA helps protect 230 sq. miles in Northern Colorado and more than $58 billion worth of property.
 The City of Fort Collins and the Poudre Valley Fire Protection District (PVFPD) are encompassed in the service area and make up the two governing organizations of the Authority.